flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 - The remaining boot loaders after boot ROM.
 - The Hypervisor and Kernel.
 - System updates (in the form of delta patches for the Hypervisor and Kernel).
-- User-land programs (i.e the splash screen, dashboard, XAM/profile manager, media player, etc).
+- Userland programs (i.e the splash screen, dashboard, XAM/profile manager, media player, etc).
 - Console-unique information like serial number, region and unique encryption keys used for a variety of operations.
 This area is also known as the 'Keyvault'.
 - Configuration data read by the System Management Controller (that tiny computer inside the Southbridge) which includes calibrations for thermal control.
 This is also referred to as 'config block'.